Why Freeze?

 • Control oxidation (store in airtight containers)

-• Control ice crystal size (keep your freezer at constant temperature (-18°C or lower))
+• Control ice crystal size (keep your freezer's temperature constant, ideally -18°C or lower)

 • Control freezer burn (package in proper containers)